microsoft/denoised-smoothing/README.md

-# Black-box Smoothing: A Provable Defense for Pretrained Classifiers
+# Denoised Smoothing: A Provable Defense for Pretrained Classifiers

 This repository contains the code and models necessary to replicate the results of our recent paper:

-**Black-box Smoothing: A Provable Defense for Pretrained Classifiers** <br>
+**Denoised Smoothing: A Provable Defense for Pretrained Classifiers** <br>
 *Hadi Salman, Mingjie Sun, Greg Yang, Ashish Kapoor, J. Zico Kolter* <br>
 Paper: https://arxiv.org/abs/2003.01908